 Despite the small school that he played for, Thompson was a viable and at one time likely draft candidate this summer, and he wasn’t basking in his brother’s shadow to do it.
 Thompson emerged as a big time scorer and good all-around player, smart and versatile, good defensively and when slashing to the basket.
 He could stand to be a slightly better shooter, and won’t ever have Jason’s size or athleticism, but he’s smart and effective.

 Evans, Jeffers and Gaines were covered in the Jazz summer league round-up from back in July.
 Jeffers averaged 7.6 points and 3.6 rebounds per game in the tournament, while getting to the foul line a ton; however, Gaines struggled, averaging 8.6 points on 37% shooting and turning it over 2.6 times a game compared to only 3.0apg.
 Evans, though, impressed in his limited minutes.
-Playing behind James Augustine for no real reason, Evans averaged 5.0 points, 3.0 rebounds, 1.0 steals and 0.8 blocks in only 16 minutes per game, impressing the Jazz staff with his defense whilst doing enough offensively.
+Playing behind James Augustine for no real reason, Evans averaged 5.0 points, 3.0 rebounds, 1.0 steals and 0.8 blocks in only 16 minutes per game, impressing the Jazz staff with his defence whilst doing enough offensively.
 Some more rebounds would have been nice, yet Evans won enough hearts to all but secure his place on the team, in ways not really reflected in the stat sheet.
 Utah’s decision to pick him in the second round was highly surprisingly and easily questionable, yet now looks thoroughly validated.

 Nichols is a former draftee of the Blazers and/or Knicks, who has also spent time with the Cavaliers, Bulls and Pacers.
 He too went to summer league with the Jazz, scoring 20 points on 18 shots in 46 minutes.
 He also played with Portland’s summer league team, scoring 15 points on 13 shots in 47 minutes.
 Nichols is coming off the worst season in his career, averaging only 7/2 in France last year, and his stock is not where it was a couple of years ago.
-Nevertheless, as a big wing player with a jumpshot and decent defense, he continues to still get looks.
+Nevertheless, as a big wing player with a jump shot and decent defence, he continues to still get looks.

 Prediction: In an ideal world, Gaines, Thompson and Evans make it.
 Those are the three best players, and their inclusions would take the Jazz roster up to the maximum of 15.
 However, this is not an ideal world.
 The ice caps are melting, puppies die, and the Jazz don’t want to pay luxury tax.
 And as the salary link above shows, they stand to do right now for the second consecutive season.
 Utah vowed not to pay tax last year, and went to significant lengths to avoid it, dumping draft pick Eric Maynor and trading Ronnie Brewer in a valiant yet futile attempt to get under it.
 They will attempt to get under it again, and that resolve might be reinforced by last year’s near-miss.
 As described here, trading C.J.
 Miles would be one way to approach this, but C.J. is too good of a player to be sacrificed unnecessarily.
 The short-term scrimping and saving might have to come from elsewhere, or as a part of a bigger deal.
 That spells bad news for the camp invites.
 If and when Ronnie Price is salary dumped, Gaines could (and should) be called back up to take his place; however, it already doesn’t look good for Nichols, Jeffers or Thompson.
 Gaines earned a spot with his play last year, but with Evans being as cheap as he is, and with the depth chart in his favour, he might have an advantage on the mandatory 13th spot instead.
 However, if Utah run with 14, they’re both favoured.